MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-704.md

 The report shows the quantity at the beginning of the period, all of the increase and decrease entries during the period with a running update of the inventory, and the quantity at the close of the period.

-You can use the report can be used to track changes in inventory and for audit purposes at the close of an accounting period.
+You can use the report to track changes in inventory and for audit purposes at the close of an accounting period.

 ## Use cases